sptrakesh/crrc/README.md

 *  Designations may be deleted using the `/designations/remove` endpoint.
 A JSON structure indicating success/failure of the operation is returned.
 May be accessed using either `POST` or `PUT`.
+*  The full list of all the institution-designations may be retrieved as a JSON array by making a `GET` request to the `/institutions/designations` endpoint.

 #### Screens
 The following screens and services are available for managing institution to